-Have a look at this Guide-for-healthcare-professionals-on-reducing-carbon-footprint-of-inhaler-prescribing, written with input from the GreenerPractice team, and recently endorsed by the NHSE/I inhaler experts working group.
-(Layout and graphics will be updated soon to make it look nicer).
+Have a look at this guide on Reducing the Carbon Footprint of Inhaler Prescribing (will be uploaded very soon) written with input from the GreenerPractice team, and recently endorsed by Asthma UK, British lung foundation and the NHSE/I inhaler experts working group.

 Avoid HFA-containing placebos.
 Here’s a great HFA-free placebo alternative that never runs out.